phrag/TreeTotal/README.md

 # BrewLog

-A beer consumption tracking Android app built with Kotlin and Rust backend.
+Track your beer consumption with a clean Android app.
+Kotlin frontend with an optional Rust core.

 ## Project Status